I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 It all comes down to whether you’re aware you’re doing something or not.

 Use your triggers (what causes you to be angry and yell) as data for yourself.
+Look in the mirror and ask yourself ‘why does this annoy me so much?’

-It’s likely it’s something from your past or perhaps a way you were treated as a child?
+It’s likely something from your past or perhaps a way you were treated as a child?
 Everything has a reason.
 And through awareness, you can look at yourself and ask yourself why do I behave like that?

 3. Remind yourself not to take it personally